aifrak/svelte-sapper-in-action/README.md

-# svelte-sapper-in-action-exercises
+# Svelte and Sapper in Action

-My solution to the exercises from 'Svelte and Sapper in action'.
+Code for 'Svelte and Sapper in Action'.